yulongt23/Transfer-Inference/README.md

 conda env create -f environment.yml -p ${YOUR_ENV_PATH}
 ```

-This implementation is tested on Ubuntu 18.04 equipped with CUDA 10.1.
-The PyTorch version is 1.7.0.

 Add relevant paths in `config.cnf` and `ckpt_path` before running the code. **Please carefully check all the PATHs (especially those in `config.cng`)!
-Our code will *create* subfolders in those paths and *delete* some of these created subfolders.
-Please backup your ImageNet and VGGFace2 dataset before running our code.**
+Our code will *create* subfolders in those paths and then *delete* some of these subfolders.
+Please back up your ImageNet and VGGFace2 datasets before running our code.**

 ## Usage

 ### Example #1 Upstream: Face recognition; Downstream: Gender Recognition; Target Property: Specific Individual

-**WATCH OUT!!!
-Please backup your ImageNet and VGGFace2 dataset before running our code!**

 #### Prepare VGGFace2 dataset
 Please put the training set and test set together